aandertodd/codecamp-notes/README.md

 *Week Two*

+##Algorithm
-Algorithm is a self-contained step-by-step set of operations to be performed (to solve a problem, carry out operation)
+is a self-contained step-by-step set of operations to be performed (to solve a problem, carry out operation)

+##Syntax
-Syntax - defined by formal rules, does not specify meaning Semantics does
+defined by formal rules, does not specify meaning Semantics does

 ## Value Error